 A summary of the ESG analysis is included in final Investment Committee submissions.
 Appropriate risk mitigation approaches will be referenced and assurance that the business is open to making improvements is sought.

 04 Holding period

-During the holding period of an investment, the Management Team engage regularly with boards and management teams, focusing on strategic, financial and operational matters, including ESG factors, and consistently use voting rights.
+The Management Team engage regularly with boards and management teams, focusing on strategic, financial and operational matters, including ESG factors, and consistently use voting rights.

 Sustainable Investment Framework